 At just 32-years-old, in the best shape of her life – Alana Dawson woke up with what she thought was a heart attack.

 When she got to the hospital, she learned she was having a pulmonary embolism.

 Although Alana thought she was having a heart attack – she fully expected to make a full recovery.
-She told me the story of being strapped in at the hospital – and telling her husband to take a photo.
-She said, “The girls will think I look like a race car driver.”
+She told me the story of being strapped in at the hospital – telling her husband to take a photo saying, “The girls will think I look like a race car driver.”

 Her husband stopped her to say, “I don’t think you understand the severity of what’s happening here.”

 It wasn’t much longer before she would understand the severity.
 During the Happiness in Progress podcast episode, Alana details being wheeled down a hallway.
 As she looked in the rooms – she says she recognized many of these patients were on their death beds.

 “I was like ‘oh my gosh – they’re wheeling me in to die.
 I’m going to die here,” Alana continued, “that’s when it hit that I may never see my kids again.”

 Alana shares the emotional plea she made, “Lord, if you give me another shot, I promise I’ll do it well.
 I promise I’ll do it well this time.”

 She explains it wasn’t that she wasn’t doing things well, but she was stuck in a rat race.